banyan/git-cb/README.md

 git push origin VERSION
 ```

-The GitHub Actions workflow will automatically:
+The GitHub Actions workflow will create a GitHub Release

-1. Generate the release tarball
-2. Update the Homebrew formula with the new version and SHA256
-3. Commit and push the changes back to the main branch
-4. Create a GitHub Release

 ## License